Anhonee (1952 film): Plot

-The film deals with the story of two sisters – Mohini and Roop – both played by Nargis – one legitimate, raised by a courtesan, and one illegitimate.
-As time passes by, Roop falls in love with Rajkumar Saxena, an advocate – who is a tenant – comes to pay the house rent to her father, but instead meets Roop.
-Soon they become involved in a romantic relationship, and Roop convinces her father for their marriage.
+The film deals with the story of two sisters – Mohini & Roop (both played by Nargis) – one legitimate, raised by a courtesan and one illegitimate.
+As time passes by, Roop falls in love with Raj Kumar Saxena (Raj Kapoor), an advocate, who is a tenant, comes to pay the house rent to her father, but instead meets Roop.
+Soon they become involved in a romantic relationship and Roop convinces her father for their marriage.

-As the family plan to organise a party to formally announce the wedding, Rajkumar runs into Mohini, Roop's twin sister, and learns that Mohini is the real daughter.
-Unable to bear this, Mohini gets into an unpleasant situation, and becomes angry over Rajkumar.
-In the meanwhile, Roop learns the truth, and tries to save Mohini by deciding to swap the positions of both of them.
-During this, the marriage happens where Rajkumar unknowingly weds Mohini.
+As the family plans to organise a party to formally announce the wedding, Raj runs into Mohini, Roop's twin sister and learns that Mohini is the real daughter.
+Unable to bear this, Mohini gets into an unpleasant situation and becomes angry with Raj.
+Meanwhile, Roop also learns the truth and tries to save Mohini by deciding to swap the positions of both of them.
+During this, the marriage happens where Raj unknowingly weds Mohini.
 When Roop's father becomes aware of this, he dies.
+What will be the next?